langflow-ai/langflow/docs/help-langflow.md

 # Help LangFlow - Get Help

-Do you like **LangFlow**?

-Would you like to help LangFlow users?

-Or would you like to get help with **LangFlow**?

-There are very simple ways to help (several involve just one or two clicks).

-And there are several ways to get help too.

-## 🐦 Follow LangFlow on Twitter
+## 🐦 Stay tunned for LangFlow on Twitter

 <a href="https://twitter.com/logspace_ai" class="external-link" target="_blank">Follow @logspace_ai on **Twitter**</a> to get the latest news about **LangFlow**. 🐦